FENECON Industrial XL Operating Instructions

 The applicable regulations and rules of the German Social Accident Insurance (DGUV) must be observed during all activities on the electrical energy storage system, in particular during installation, operation, maintenance and servicing.

-In particular, this includes the provisions of DGUV Regulation 3 (Electrical systems and equipment) and other relevant DGUV regulations and information.
-The operator is responsible for ensuring that only appropriately instructed and qualified persons carry out work on the system and that the general occupational health and safety guidelines are observed.
+This includes, in particular, the provisions of DGUV Regulation 3 (Electrical systems and equipment) and other relevant DGUV regulations and information.
+The operator is responsible for ensuring that only instructed and qualified persons carry out work on the system and that the general occupational health and safety guidelines are observed.

 Compliance with the DGUV regulations is the responsibility of the operator and is a prerequisite for safe and legally compliant operation of the system.